 By definition, motor vehicle fatalities include bicycle-related injuries that occur when children are either struck by a motor vehicle or fall.
-Of the 72 reviewed motor vehicle fatalities among Missouri children in 2009, one was a bicyclist who was not wearing a helmet.
+Of the 50 reviewed motor vehicle fatalities among Missouri children in 2010, two were bicyclists of which neither was wearing a helmet.